scott-griffiths/bitstring/doc/packing.rst

 ``pad:n``            ``n`` zero bits (for use as padding).
 ================     ===============================================================

+Note that the ``:`` before the length is optional, but can improve readability.
 You can also use a keyword for the length specifier in the token, for example::

     s = bitstring.pack('int:n=-1', n=100)